Why not learn and earn in school? 🎋

 What's the challenge?

-Above 10% of children raised in rural areas of Ibagué, Colombia are forced to drop out of school and enter the workforce to support their families' livelihood. 😦
+Above 10% of children raised in rural areas of Ibagué, Colombia are forced to drop out of school to enter the workforce. 😦

 Source: SOS Children's Village Ibagué